-- 1) Subject Matter Competence: faculty members are expected to maintain currency and command of their discipline; - 2) Course Design: faculty members must prepare and distribute a syllabus for their classes.
-Faculty should consult relevant university, college, and department policies when preparing course syllabi; - 3) Course presentation: faculty members are expected to present course material in a way that is accessible to students and appropriately challenging.
+- 1) Subject Matter Competence: faculty members are expected to maintain currency and command of the discourses and practices in their discipline and to be able to contextualize their subjects historically and culturally. - 2) Course Design: faculty members must prepare and distribute syllabi for their classes.
+Courses must demonstrate culturally competent pedagogical approaches and integrate commitments to Equity, Diversity, and Inclusion.
+Faculty should consult relevant university, college, and department policies when preparing course syllabi. - 3) Course presentation: faculty members are expected to present course material in a way that is accessible to students and appropriately challenging.